dgonzal/SFrameBatch/README.md

 This is a small script to split the SFrame xml files and send the jobs to the naf with qsub.
 There are some open issues and possible extensions.

+##Install
+-> git clone this repo anywhere :)
+-> For convenience you might have to chmod a+x sframe_split.py

 ##How to use
+-> Setup sframe & cmssw for a 2.7 python version

+-> export PATH=$PATH:/DirToScript/parallel/

 -> Take the ConfigParse & ConfigSGE part from the example file and add it to your xml file.
 It has to stay commented otherwise sframe would read it and not work

 -> go to the directory where you run sframe from

--> For convenience chmod a+x sframe_split.py and export PATH=$PATH:/DirToScript/parallel/

 -> sframe_split.py [options] File.xml